 - FALSE: You have to constantly touch/ palm-roll your dreads, to get them to lock.

 “Forgive yourself for not knowing what you didn’t know before you learned it.” – Maya Angelou

 Existing condition of hair prior to start-up?

 - Extremely fried and damaged (years of excessive heat and bleach)

 - * Please note that this blog post is not a “how-to” or “this is the only way” type thing, as your hair may have varying texture and abundance to it than my own, requiring different methods.

 What was the start-up like?

 - Start Up: I gave my hair permission to lock up, with my mother’s assistance, by sectioning horizontal rows from the bottom up and working on one row at a time.
 Basic rip and twist was followed up with a sea salt wash the next day.

-- Methods: Rip & Twist / backcombing with fingers, followed up by neglect and the occasional interlocking of roots (to stabilize few locks that are very skinny at the root)
+- Methods: Rip & Twist / backcombing with fingers, followed up with “neglect” and the occasional interlocking of roots (to stabilize few locks that are very skinny at the root)

 - Products: @Dollylocks sponsored my locks in their beginning stages.
 I was quite a fan of their pomade, tightening spray, tightening gel, refreshing sprays and shampoos for daily use.
 (I still use a few of these products, just not as regularly.)